salewski/ads-github-tools/README.md

 * `ads-github-normalize-url` - produces a "normalized" view of a given URL, suitable for use in generating an ID.
-Currently is a quick 'n dirty implementation optimized for this sole purpose, so there's no guarantee that the normalized variation of the URL will actually work
+Currently is a quick 'n dirty implementation optimized for this sole purpose, so there's no guarantee that the normalized variation of the URL will actually work.

 * `ads-github-hash-url` - similar in spirit to `git-hash-object(1)`, this tool takes a (presumably normalized) URL and emits a checksum for it.
 Currently uses the SHA-3 256-bit algorithm variant.

-* `ads-github-show-rate-limits` - Show user's GitHub API rate limits ("core" and "search").
+* `ads-github-show-rate-limits` - Show user's GitHub API rate limits ("core", "search", "graphql", others).

 * `ads-github-fetch-all-upstreams` - Operates on the working directories of a collection of GitHub-hosted git repositories.
 The user can specify one or